learn-co-curriculum/mechanics-of-migrations/README.md

 1) We're going to be using the `activerecord` gem to create a mapping between our database and model.

-2) While this is marked as a Readme, fork and clone this repository.
+2) While this is marked as a Readme, fork and clone this repository (found **[here](https://github.com/learn-co-students/mechanics-of-migrations-v-000)**).
 Take a look at the Gemfile in this directory.
 Be sure to run `bundle install`.

 ## Migrations